YamanuriPrasanth/Web_Technologies_lab_Programs/README.md

 a) Write a Document Type Definition (DTD) to validate the above XML file.
 b) Write a XML Schema Definition (XSD) to validate the above XML file.

-7) Create Web pages using AJAX.

-8) User Authentication:
-Assume four users user1, user2, user3 and user4 having the passwords pwd1, pwd2, pwd3 and pwd4 respectively.
-Write a PHP for doing the following.
-1. Create a Cookie and add these four user id’s and passwords to this Cookie.
-2. Read the user id and passwords entered in the Login form (week1) and authenticate with the values (user id and passwords) available in the cookies.
-If he is a valid user (i.e., user-name and password match) you should welcome him by name (user-name) else you should display “You are not an authenticated user ’’.
-Use init-parameters to do this

-9) Example PHP program for registering users of a website and login.

-10) Install a database (Mysql or Oracle).
-Create a table which should contain at least the following fields: name, password, email-id, phone number (these should hold the data from the registration form).
-Write a PHP program to connect to that database and extract data from the tables and display them.
-Experiment with various SQL queries.
-Insert the details of the users who register with the web site, whenever a new user clicks the submit button in the registration page (week2).

-11) Write a PHP which does the following job:
-Insert the details of the 3 or 4 users who register with the web site (week9) by using registration form.
-Authenticate the user when he submits the login form using the user name and password from the database (similar to week8 instead of cookies).